aahill/quickstart-templates/template-quickstart-csharp.md

 * Azure subscription - [Create one for free](https://azure.microsoft.com/free/)
 * The [Visual Studio IDE](https://visualstudio.microsoft.com/vs/) or current version of [.NET Core](https://dotnet.microsoft.com/download/dotnet-core).
 * Once you have your Azure subscription, create a [Product Name resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal to get your key and endpoint.
-After it deploys, click Go to resource.
+Wait for it to deploy and click the **Go to resource** button.
     * You will need the key and endpoint from the resource you create to connect your application to the Text Analytics API.
 You'll paste your key and endpoint into the code below later in the quickstart.
     You can use the free pricing tier (`F0`) to try the service, and upgrade later to a paid tier for production.

 ## Setting up